 Button Import data/Execute script(s) can be used to execute SQL script files.
-It allows DCL (grant or revoke access), DDL (e.g. create table, drop table) and DML (select, insert, update, delete) statements, presuming the connected user has the proper priveleges (works for remote databases as well).
+It allows DCL (grant or revoke access), DDL (e.g. create table, drop table) and DML (select, insert, update, delete) statements, presuming the connected user has the proper privileges (works for remote databases as well).

 SQL script files may contain multiple SQL statements.
 There is one important rule:

-every SQL statement must end with a ; and a new line
+Every SQL statement must end with a ; and a new line #

-If you receive a message that your SQL file was succesfully processed and you are not seeing any results, this is mostly because one or more SQL statements do not end with a ; and a new line.
+If you receive a message that your SQL file was successfully processed and you are not seeing any results, this is mostly because one or more SQL statements do not end with a ; and a new line.

 If your SQL file is too long, you might not be able to upload it.
 Instead, you can add your SQL file to a ZIP file and upload the ZIP file.